mjuneja16/GettingandCleaningDataCoursera/CodeBook.md

 ### Variable Descriptions

 | Variable | Description
 -----------|-------------
-| tBodyAcceleration.mean.x | Mean time for acceleration of body for X direction
+| tBodyAcceleration-mean-X | Mean time for acceleration of body for X direction
-| tBodyAcceleration.mean.y | Mean time for acceleration of body for Y direction
+| tBodyAcceleration-mean-Y | Mean time for acceleration of body for Y direction
-| tBodyAcceleration.mean.z | Mean time for acceleration of body for Z direction
+| tBodyAcceleration-mean-Z | Mean time for acceleration of body for Z direction
-| tBodyAcceleration.std.x | Standard deviation of time for acceleration of body for X direction
+| tBodyAcceleration-std-X | Standard deviation of time for acceleration of body for X direction
-| tBodyAcceleration.std.y | Standard deviation of time for acceleration of body for Y direction
+| tBodyAcceleration-std-Y | Standard deviation of time for acceleration of body for Y direction
-| tBodyAcceleration.std.z | Standard deviation of time for acceleration of body for Z direction
+| tBodyAcceleration-std-Z | Standard deviation of time for acceleration of body for Z direction
-| tGravityAcceleration.mean.x | Mean time of acceleration of gravity for X direction
+| tGravityAcceleration-mean-X | Mean time of acceleration of gravity for X direction
-| tGravityAcceleration.mean.y | Mean time of acceleration of gravity for Y direction
+| tGravityAcceleration-mean-Y | Mean time of acceleration of gravity for Y direction
-| tGravityAcceleration.mean.z | Mean time of acceleration of gravity for Z direction
+| tGravityAcceleration-mean-Z | Mean time of acceleration of gravity for Z direction
-| tGravityAcceleration.std.x | Standard deviation of time of acceleration of gravity for X direction
+| tGravityAcceleration-std-X | Standard deviation of time of acceleration of gravity for X direction
-| tGravityAcceleration.std.y | Standard deviation of time of acceleration of gravity for Y direction
+| tGravityAcceleration-std-Y | Standard deviation of time of acceleration of gravity for Y direction
-| tGravityAcceleration.std.z | Standard deviation of time of acceleration of gravity for Z direction
+| tGravityAcceleration-std-Z | Standard deviation of time of acceleration of gravity for Z direction
-| tBodyAccelerationJerk.mean.x | Mean time of body acceleration jerk for X direction
+| tBodyAccelerationJerk-mean-X | Mean time of body acceleration jerk for X direction
-| tBodyAccelerationJerk.mean.y | Mean time of body acceleration jerk for Y direction
+| tBodyAccelerationJerk-mean-Y | Mean time of body acceleration jerk for Y direction
-| tBodyAccelerationJerk.mean.z | Mean time of body acceleration jerk for Z direction
+| tBodyAccelerationJerk-mean-Z | Mean time of body acceleration jerk for Z direction
-| tBodyAccelerationJerk.std.x | Standard deviation of time of body acceleration jerk for X direction
+| tBodyAccelerationJerk-std-X | Standard deviation of time of body acceleration jerk for X direction
-| tBodyAccelerationJerk.std.y | Standard deviation of time of body acceleration jerk for Y direction
+| tBodyAccelerationJerk-std-Y | Standard deviation of time of body acceleration jerk for Y direction
-| tBodyAccelerationJerk.std.z | Standard deviation of time of body acceleration jerk for Z direction
+| tBodyAccelerationJerk-std-Z | Standard deviation of time of body acceleration jerk for Z direction
-| tBodyGyroscope.mean.x | Mean body gyroscope measurement for X direction
+| tBodyGyroscope-mean-X | Mean body gyroscope measurement for X direction
-| tBodyGyroscope.mean.y | Mean body gyroscope measurement for Y direction
+| tBodyGyroscope-mean-Y | Mean body gyroscope measurement for Y direction
-| tBodyGyroscope.mean.z | Mean body gyroscope measurement for Z direction
+| tBodyGyroscope-mean-Z | Mean body gyroscope measurement for Z direction
-| tBodyGyroscope.std.x | Standard deviation of body gyroscope measurement for X direction
+| tBodyGyroscope-std-X | Standard deviation of body gyroscope measurement for X direction
-| tBodyGyroscope.std.y | Standard deviation of body gyroscope measurement for Y direction
+| tBodyGyroscope-std-Y | Standard deviation of body gyroscope measurement for Y direction
-| tBodyGyroscope.std.z | Standard deviation of body gyroscope measurement for Z direction
+| tBodyGyroscope-std-Z | Standard deviation of body gyroscope measurement for Z direction
-| tBodyGyroscopeJerk.mean.x | Mean jerk signal of body for X direction
+| tBodyGyroscopeJerk-mean-X | Mean jerk signal of body for X direction
-| tBodyGyroscopeJerk.mean.y | Mean jerk signal of body for Y direction
+| tBodyGyroscopeJerk-mean-Y | Mean jerk signal of body for Y direction
-| tBodyGyroscopeJerk.mean.z | Mean jerk signal of body for Z direction
+| tBodyGyroscopeJerk-mean-Z | Mean jerk signal of body for Z direction
-| tBodyGyroscopeJerk.std.x | Standard deviation of jerk signal of body for X direction
+| tBodyGyroscopeJerk-std-X | Standard deviation of jerk signal of body for X direction
-| tBodyGyroscopeJerk.std.y | Standard deviation of jerk signal of body for Y direction
+| tBodyGyroscopeJerk-std-Y | Standard deviation of jerk signal of body for Y direction
-| tBodyGyroscopeJerk.std.z | Standard deviation of jerk signal of body for Z direction
+| tBodyGyroscopeJerk-std-Z | Standard deviation of jerk signal of body for Z direction
-| tBodyAccelerationMagnitude.mean | Mean magnitude of body acceleration
+| tBodyAccelerationMagnitude-mean | Mean magnitude of body acceleration
-| tBodyAccelerationMagnitude.std | Standard deviation of magnitude of body acceleration
+| tBodyAccelerationMagnitude-std | Standard deviation of magnitude of body acceleration
-| tGravityAccelerationMagnitude.mean | Mean gravity acceleration magnitude
+| tGravityAccelerationMagnitude-mean | Mean gravity acceleration magnitude
-| tGravityAccelerationMagnitude.std | Standard deviation of gravity acceleration magnitude
+| tGravityAccelerationMagnitude-std | Standard deviation of gravity acceleration magnitude
-| tBodyAccelerationJerkMagnitude.mean | Mean magnitude of body acceleration jerk
+| tBodyAccelerationJerkMagnitude-mean | Mean magnitude of body acceleration jerk
-| tBodyAccelerationJerkMagnitude.std | Standard deviation of magnitude of body acceleration jerk
+| tBodyAccelerationJerkMagnitude-std | Standard deviation of magnitude of body acceleration jerk
-| tBodyGyroscopeMagnitude.mean | Mean magnitude of body gyroscope measurement
+| tBodyGyroscopeMagnitude-mean | Mean magnitude of body gyroscope measurement
-| tBodyGyroscopeMagnitude.std | Standard deviation of magnitude of body gyroscope measurement
+| tBodyGyroscopeMagnitude-std | Standard deviation of magnitude of body gyroscope measurement
-| tBodyGyroscopeJerkMagnitude.mean | Mean magnitude of body body gyroscope jerk measurement
+| tBodyGyroscopeJerkMagnitude-mean | Mean magnitude of body body gyroscope jerk measurement
-| tBodyGyroscopeJerkMagnitude.std | Standard deviation of magnitude of body body gyroscope jerk measurement
+| tBodyGyroscopeJerkMagnitude-std | Standard deviation of magnitude of body body gyroscope jerk measurement
-| fBodyAcceleration.mean.x | Mean frequency of body acceleration for X direction
+| fBodyAcceleration-mean-X | Mean frequency of body acceleration for X direction
-| fBodyAcceleration.mean.y | Mean frequency of body acceleration for Y direction
+| fBodyAcceleration-mean-Y | Mean frequency of body acceleration for Y direction
-| fBodyAcceleration.mean.z | Mean frequency of body acceleration for Z direction
+| fBodyAcceleration-mean-Z | Mean frequency of body acceleration for Z direction
-| fBodyAcceleration.std.x | Standard deviation of frequency of body acceleration for X direction
+| fBodyAcceleration-std-X | Standard deviation of frequency of body acceleration for X direction
-| fBodyAcceleration.std.y | Standard deviation of frequency of body acceleration for Y direction
+| fBodyAcceleration-std-Y | Standard deviation of frequency of body acceleration for Y direction
-| fBodyAcceleration.std.z | Standard deviation of frequency of body acceleration for Z direction
+| fBodyAcceleration-std-Z | Standard deviation of frequency of body acceleration for Z direction
-| fBodyAccelerationJerk.mean.x | Mean frequency of body accerlation jerk for X direction
+| fBodyAccelerationJerk-mean-X | Mean frequency of body accerlation jerk for X direction
-| fBodyAccelerationJerk.mean.y | Mean frequency of body accerlation jerk for Y direction
+| fBodyAccelerationJerk-mean-Y | Mean frequency of body accerlation jerk for Y direction
-| fBodyAccelerationJerk.mean.z | Mean frequency of body accerlation jerk for Z direction
+| fBodyAccelerationJerk-mean-Z | Mean frequency of body accerlation jerk for Z direction
-| fBodyAccelerationJerk.std.x | Standard deviation frequency of body accerlation jerk for X direction
+| fBodyAccelerationJerk-std-X | Standard deviation frequency of body accerlation jerk for X direction
-| fBodyAccelerationJerk.std.y | Standard deviation frequency of body accerlation jerk for Y direction
+| fBodyAccelerationJerk-std-Y | Standard deviation frequency of body accerlation jerk for Y direction
-| fBodyAccelerationJerk.std.z | Standard deviation frequency of body accerlation jerk for Z direction
+| fBodyAccelerationJerk-std-Z | Standard deviation frequency of body accerlation jerk for Z direction
-| fBodyGyroscope.mean.x | Mean frequency of body gyroscope measurement for X direction
+| fBodyGyroscope-mean-X | Mean frequency of body gyroscope measurement for X direction
-| fBodyGyroscope.mean.y | Mean frequency of body gyroscope measurement for Y direction
+| fBodyGyroscope-mean-Y | Mean frequency of body gyroscope measurement for Y direction
-| fBodyGyroscope.mean.z | Mean frequency of body gyroscope measurement for Z direction
+| fBodyGyroscope-mean-Z | Mean frequency of body gyroscope measurement for Z direction
-| fBodyGyroscope.std.x | Standard deviation frequency of body gyroscope measurement for X direction
+| fBodyGyroscope-std-X | Standard deviation frequency of body gyroscope measurement for X direction
-| fBodyGyroscope.std.y | Standard deviation frequency of body gyroscope measurement for Y direction
+| fBodyGyroscope-std-Y | Standard deviation frequency of body gyroscope measurement for Y direction
-| fBodyGyroscope.std.z | Standard deviation frequency of body gyroscope measurement for Z direction
+| fBodyGyroscope-std-Z | Standard deviation frequency of body gyroscope measurement for Z direction
-| fBodyGyroscopeMagnitude.mean | Mean frequency of body acceleration magnitude
+| fBodyGyroscopeMagnitude-mean | Mean frequency of body acceleration magnitude
-| fBodyGyroscopeMagnitude.std | Standard deviation of frequency of body acceleration magnitude
+| fBodyGyroscopeMagnitude-std | Standard deviation of frequency of body acceleration magnitude
-| fBodyBodyAccelerationJerkMagnitude.mean | Mean frequency of body acceleration jerk magnitude
+| fBodyBodyAccelerationJerkMagnitude-mean | Mean frequency of body acceleration jerk magnitude
-| fBodyBodyAccelerationJerkMagnitude.std | Standard deviation of frequency of body acceleration jerk magnitude
+| fBodyBodyAccelerationJerkMagnitude-std | Standard deviation of frequency of body acceleration jerk magnitude
-| fBodyBodyGyroscopeMagnitude.mean | Mean frequency of magnitude of body gyroscope measurement
+| fBodyBodyGyroscopeMagnitude-mean | Mean frequency of magnitude of body gyroscope measurement
-| fBodyBodyGyroscopeMagnitude.std | Standard deviation of frequency of magnitude of body gyroscope measurement
+| fBodyBodyGyroscopeMagnitude-std | Standard deviation of frequency of magnitude of body gyroscope measurement
-| fBodyBodyGyroscopeJerkMagnitude.mean | Mean frequency of magnitude of body gyroscope jerk measurement
+| fBodyBodyGyroscopeJerkMagnitude-mean | Mean frequency of magnitude of body gyroscope jerk measurement
-| fBodyBodyGyroscopeJerkMagnitude.std | Standard deviation frequency of magnitude of body gyroscope jerk measurement
+| fBodyBodyGyroscopeJerkMagnitude-std | Standard deviation frequency of magnitude of body gyroscope jerk measurement
 | activity | The activity performed
 | subject | Subject ID